Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 From the absolute essentials to the things that are best left behind, this is the only China packing list you’ll ever need.

-If you’re the kind of person who likes to tick things off, you can save this China packing list PDF to your phone or computer.
-Simply tick off what you already have so you know what you need to get.
+If you don’t want to read to the bottom, save my China packing list PDF to your phone or computer.
+Tick off what you already have so you know what you still need to get.

 Flying out today?
-Head straight to my 11 essential things to bring to China and come back to this page only if you have time.
+Then head straight to my 11 essential things to bring to China and come back to this page only if you have time.

 Alright, let’s get packing!